StackStorm/st2/docs/sensors.md

 ```python
 self._container_service.dispatch(triggers)
 ```
-For a complete implementation of a sensor that actually injects triggers into the system, look at [examples](#Examples) section.
+For a complete implementation of a sensor that actually injects triggers into the system, look at the [examples](#Examples) section.

 Once you write your own sensor, you can test it stand alone like so:
 ```